 The majority of MA in Climate and Society students fund their studies privately or through student loans.
 The Graduate School of Arts and Sciences Office of Financial Aid provides financial aid support to MA in Climate and Society students.

-Applicants to the Climate and Society program who are U.S. citizens or permanent residents are typically eligible for federal student loans.
-The Graduate School of Arts and Sciences Office of Financial Aid provides resources and support to students navigating the loan application process.
+Applicants to the MA in Climate and Society who are U.S. citizens or permanent residents may be eligible for federal student loans.
+The Graduate School of Arts and Sciences Office of Financial Aid provides resources and support to Climate and Society students navigating the loan application process.

 In order to receive a US federal loan, a student must be a US citizen or an eligible non-citizen admitted as at least a half-time student in a degree program and making satisfactory academic progress.

 - Review the Graduate Financial Aid information available on Columbia University’s Student Financial Services website, including the Disclosure on Lender Information and the Graduate Federal Aid section, which discusses eligibility requirements, the Free Application for Federal Student Aid (FAFSA), entrance interviews, and general information about federal loans.

 - Submit a FAFSA online.
 The FAFSA opens on October 1 of each year, and students should apply as early as possible.
 Your Federal Student Aid Report (SAR) should list Columbia's federal school code (002707); if the code has been listed on your FAFSA, then it is very likely that your application has been sent to Columbia University.
 You may log into Student Services Online (SSOL) to track receipt of your FAFSA by GSAS (via the "Award Info and Document Tracking" section).
 To track receipt, you will need your 10-digit CUID number (beginning with C00), which is available at the top of each page in SSOL in the "Viewing Options" area.